 Is there a better way for boards to fulfill their mandate of ensuring health systems live up to theirs on quality?
 Maybe so.

 The IHI Lucian Leape Institute has just released a white paper, that

-pairs a new online assessment tool with a
+pairs an assessment tool with a

 new framework, to help boards and health care leaders work together to take a giant step forward with governance of quality.
 We explored those details and more on the January 17